geenoth/ecommerce_rtk/README.md

-# ecommerce_rtk
+# E-Commerce application
-E-Commerce Data Rendering using React Toolkit
+ E-Commerce application using React and Redux